Published in the Santa Barbara Sentinel under the pen name Elizabeth Rose. Chris is known as “Jason” in the I Heart stories.

 The beach is deserted, except for one family picnic and a few locals on horseback.

-The waves crash onto shore, the water creeps toward our Converse sneakers, and sea glass keeps our eyes focused on the sand.
+The waves crash onto the shore, the water creeps toward our Converse sneakers, and sea glass keeps our eyes focused on the sand.

 We pause to admire nature and stretch our limbs to embody the cool, damp breeze.

 We walk for about a mile then stop for a smoke break and a few munchies.

 I admit how hard it’s been now that Jason is working on a boat in Alaska – for three months with unreliable cell service – and how random encounters with good-looking men have become more apparent.

 The fact that I am a woman with needs is more apparent than ever, and there’s only so much I can do for myself.

 I confess my eye has wandered just a little bit.